JOSHCLUNE/LeanHammer/README.md

 ### Premise Selection

-In addition to the above options, LeanHammer uses the `Lean.PremiseSelection` API introduced in Lean 4 core.
-In particular, you may use premise selection by:
+In addition to the above options, LeanHammer has a premise selection component, based on the `Lean.PremiseSelection` API introduced in Lean 4 core.
+You may also use the premise selection component individually by:

 ```lean
 import PremiseSelection